 Welcome to DPA/OK

-(c) to ensure that the information you collect/ hold is adequate, relevant and limited to what is necessary;
+(c) to ensure that the personal information you collect/ hold is adequate, relevant and limited to what is necessary;

-Under GDPR an organisation that processes personal data must be able to demonstrate that they comply with the above principles.
+Under the GDPR an organisation that processes personal data must be able to demonstrate that they comply with the above principles.

 Click on the links above or below to find out more about us, the services we offer and how we can help you.